jubatus/website/source/en/api_classifier.rst

       :return:     list of all labels in the jubatus

-      Returns all label list
+      Returns all label list.

    .. mpidl:method:: bool set_label(0: string new_label)

-      :param data: name of new label
+      :param new_label: name of new label
       :return:          True if the new label was not exist.
 False if the label already exists.

       Append new label.
       If the label is already exist, it fails.